 - 1 Pre-chill bowl of an electric mixer, and whisk attachment.

 - 2 Beat cream, in chilled bowl, for 1 minute, until soft peaks form.

 - 3 Slowly dust sugar into the cream mixture, and continue whisking until stiff peaks form.

-- 4 Spread whipped cream over the top pudding layer of the pie/cake; unmold and prepare for the most delicious MMP-feast of your life!
+- 4 Spread whipped cream over the top pudding layer of the pie/cake; un-mold and prepare for a most delicious feast!